-Emitac brings world's best med-tech solutions to DSO's first hospital project - Fakeeh University Hospital
+Emitac Brings World's Best Med-Tech Solutions to DSO's First Hospital Project - Fakeeh University Hospital

 Emitac Healthcare Solutions UAE (EHS) is the healthcare arm of The Emirates Technology Company (Emitac), a member of the Bukhatir (BIL) & Gobhash (GTI) Group of Companies.
 The leading solutions provider in the MENA region, has more than 40 years of expertise in healthcare solutions integration and operations.
 The EHS has deployed several clinical and IT solutions in a number of leading government, semi-government, military and private hospitals in the region.

 With its extensive market knowledge and well-established partnerships with some of the world’s leading healthcare and technology providers, the EHS continues delivering the highest standards of quality care.
-Through its unique combination of workforce empowerment, process improvement and technology optimization, the EHS offers reliable and cost-effective solutions to its customers to achieve sustainable results.© Press Release 2018
+Through its unique combination of workforce empowerment, process improvement and technology optimization, the EHS offers reliable and cost-effective solutions to its customers to achieve sustainable results.